thu-pacman/VAPRO/readme.md

 ```
 export LD_PRELOAD=<path_to_libpapicnt.so>
 ```
-Then, we can run the applitions dierectly.
-Alternatively, we can make `LD_PRELOAD` only effective on the applictions by
+Then, we can run the applications dierectly.
+Alternatively, we can make `LD_PRELOAD` only effective on the applications by
 ```
 LD_PRELOAD=<path_to_libpapicnt.so> mpirun ./application_command
 ```

-### Analyzeing resutls
+### Analyzing results
-Results will be store in the current working directory.
-There are four classes of files for differnt information.
+Vapro saves results in the current working directory.
+There are four classes of files for different information.

    1. log0_*: all calculation events
    2. log1_*: all communication events
    3. log2_*: relative performance data of calculation
    4. log3_*: relative performance data of communication

-   Asterisks in filename are corresponding MPI ranks.
+   Asterisks in the filenames are corresponding MPI ranks.

 ## Roadmap